johnfedoruk/bangular/aio/content/guide/http.md

 ##### Clearing the request body

 Sometimes you need to clear the request body rather than replace it.
-If you set the cloned request body to `undefined`, Angular assumes you intend to leave the body as is.
+If you set the cloned request body to `undefined`, Bangular assumes you intend to leave the body as is.
 That is not what you want.
-If you set the cloned request body to `null`, Angular knows you intend to clear the request body.
+If you set the cloned request body to `null`, Bangular knows you intend to clear the request body.

 ```javascript
   newReq = req.clone({ ... }); // body not mentioned => preserve original body